saadricklamar/movie-tracker/README.md

 ## Movie Tracker

-Movie-Tracker is a web based application built in React and Redux that tracks the hottest movies and your favorite movies.
+Movie-Tracker is a web based application built in React and Redux that tracks the hottest and latest movies.
+Users are prompted to create an account upon which they can login.
+From there they can browse the newest movies, favorite movies they like, and view those favorites.

 ## Project Goals: